djpri/spooky-surprise/story/faith/challenge-maerwyn.md

 }
 -->

-Sister Maerwyn stands motionless for a long moment.
-Around you, the chapel seems to hold its breath.
+Sister Maerwyn stands motionless.
+Around you, the chapel holds its breath.

-"You're not supposed to ask that," she finally whispers.
+"You're not supposed to ask that," she whispers.

 "But you've wondered," you say.
-It's not a question.

-Her reflection moves a half-second late, and you realize: it's not a reflection.
-It's something *wearing* her reflection, listening from that in-between space.
-The Veil-Touched begin to gather at the edges of the pyre fields, drawn by doubt like moths to a wavering flame.
+Her reflection moves a half-second late.
+It's not a reflection—it's something *wearing* her reflection, listening from the in-between.
+The Veil-Touched gather at the pyre field edges, drawn by doubt like moths to flame.

-"The pyres hold," Sister Maerwyn says, but the conviction is gone.
+"The pyres hold," Sister Maerwyn says, conviction gone.
 "They must hold.
 Because if they don't..."

 She doesn't finish.
-She doesn't need to.
-The implication hangs in the Chapel's dimness: if the pyres are faith without foundation, then everything built on that faith collapses.
-The villagers' safety, your purpose, the annual Hunt itself—all of it revealed as *negotiation with hunger* rather than *sacred protection*.
+The implication hangs in the dimness: if the pyres are faith without foundation, everything built on them collapses.
+The villagers' safety, your purpose, the annual Hunt—all of it revealed as *negotiation with hunger* rather than *sacred protection*.

-"The choice is still yours," she says finally.
-"Light the pyres and let the machinery continue.
+"The choice is still yours," she says.
+"Light the pyres and continue.
 Or refuse, and face what happens when the machine stops."

 She steps back.
 The Veil-Touched press closer.

 You hold the lens.
-Its three rings—Nèamh, Muir, Talamh—pulse with expectation.
+Nèamh, Muir, Talamh pulse with expectation.

-What do you choose: the faith that holds, or the truth that breaks it?
+Faith that holds, or truth that breaks it?